Tennis Challenge In a recent U.S. Open tennis tournament, there w... | Channels for Pearson+

 1

+Step 3: Calculate P(A).
+The probability of a challenge being made by a man is the number of challenges made by men divided by the total number of challenges: P(A) = 558 / 945.

-Step 3: Calculate P(B), the probability that a challenge was upheld with an overturned call.
-This is the total number of challenges upheld with overturned calls divided by the total number of challenges made, which is 255 / 945.
+Step 4: Calculate P(B).
+The probability of a challenge being upheld with an overturned call is the number of challenges upheld with overturned calls divided by the total number of challenges: P(B) = 255 / 945.

 Verified video answer for a similar problem: